Great Gulfcoast Arts Festival: Generally

 The Festival features a Heritage Arts area, where craftspeople from around the country provide demonstrations of crafts from the past, including blacksmithing, engraving, spinning, weaving and other time-honored traditions.

 Live musicians are featured on two stages.
 The Pensacola Symphony and Pensacola Opera performances most years.
 Other performances range from bluegrass, Cajun and blues to instrumental guitar.
 The performing arts stage showcases theater, folk and ballet dance.

 The Children's Arts Festival features numerous hands-on artistic opportunities for children at no cost to parents.
 Projects include face painting, clay play, a flower shop, button creations, sand art, sidewalk art, and a magical balloon show.
 There is glitter, glue, sequins and more for children to create their own mini-masterpieces such as masks, crowns, magic wands, and jewelry.

 Bartram Park is also home to the annual Student Art Show, showcasing the talents of private and public school students in Escambia and Santa Rosa Counties.
 Over 2,000 pieces of art from elementary, middle and high school students is displayed.

-Food and beverages are available from a variety of vendors, including area restaurants.

-Admission to the festival is free.